Menu

 SUNY Downstate’s Dr. Steven R. Levine is an internationally-renowned researcher, prominent scholar, major contributor, clinical trialist, and thought leader in the study of cerebrovascular disease.
 Dr. Levine has been funded continuously for three decades by the National Institutes of Health (NIH), with over $13.7 million in direct funding.
 Since joining Downstate in 2010, he has initiated several SUNY-wide clinical trial networks, including establishing Downstate as a central hub for national clinical trials conducted under the auspices of the NIH’s Neurological Emergencies Treatment Trials (NETT) Network.
 Dr. Levine has published more than 170 original peer-reviewed papers and made significant distinguished advances in stroke treatment and epidemiology.
 He co-authored the landmark NIH-funded t-PA stroke study that resulted in the first FDA-approved treatment for stroke.
 He linked crack cocaine use to stroke and pioneered telemedicine for stroke, creating a new research and clinical field.
 He has been an invited lecturer on five continents; served on executive committees, editorial boards, and guideline writing committees; mentored over 30 stroke fellows (many academic faculty); received numerous national research awards and honors from major organizations and peers for research and teaching; and consults to NIH (grant reviews), the American Heart Association/American Stroke Association, the New York State Department of Health, and industry.

 Dr. Henri Tiedge is a world-renowned neuroscientist whose ground-breaking discoveries explain how regulatory RNAs function in the brain.
 His research has transformed our understanding of RNA regulation in the control of higher brain functions such as memory and cognition.
 His national and international preeminence and reputation are reflected in the numerous awards and honors that he has received.
 He has enjoyed substantial and uninterrupted funding from the Department of Defense, National Science Foundation, and NIH, among others, for the entirety of his 23-year career.
 Dr. Tiedge has organized various scientific conferences, including a National Academy of Sciences (NAS) Colloquium at the NAS Beckman Center in Irvine, California.
 He also fosters international scientific exchange as a visiting professor at Sapienza University of Rome, Italy.
-He is president of the Robert F. Furchgott Society, inaugurated in 2005 to honor the late SUNY Downstate Medical Center Nobel Laureate by promoting the research of exceptional junior scientists.
+He is president of the Robert F. Furchgott Society, inaugurated in 2005 to honor the late SUNY Downstate Health Sciences University Nobel Laureate by promoting the research of exceptional junior scientists.

 The Distinguished Teaching Professorship recognizes and honors mastery of teaching.